Gordon Setter

 Frequently Asked Questions

-Are Gordon Setters good family dogs?
+Are Gordon Setters good with children?

-Do Gordon Setters need a lot of exercise?
+Do Gordon Setters bark a lot?

 Enjoying this guide?